luiscript/ofxDarkKnight/readme.md

 }
 ```

-## Add new module to manager
+## Add new module to app

-Now that we created a new module, we need to add it to the manager, please refer to the [Adding existing modules](#adding-existing-modules) and follow the instructions.
+Now that we created a new module, we need to add it to the app, please refer to the [Adding existing modules](#adding-existing-modules) and follow the instructions.
 The `modulesPool` structure should look like the code example.

 Try to run the project and if everything is good you should be able to add your brand new Ellipse module and control it's size and fillColor with the module's parameters.